State passes 700,000 cases with rise of 1,882; new deaths down to 10

-Weekend data are traditionally lower over the weekend with 9 deaths reported last Sunday and 21 on Monday.
-On Sunday, deaths rose by 107, the fourth day in a row of triple digits.
+Weekend data are traditionally lower with 9 deaths reported last Sunday and 21 on Monday.
+On Saturday, deaths rose by 107, the fourth day in a row of triple digits.

 The state's total daily positivity rate for all tests decreased to 5.34 on 49,545 tests reported by labs to the state Saturday from 5.47 on 72,903.
 The two-week low was 5.16 percent on Sept.
 13 and the high was 7.54 five days ago.
 The record test total was 142,964 July 11.
 In Palm Beach County there were only 98 positive tests reported to the state on 3,246 total tested.